cmacho/haircolorGAN/README.md

 ### Preparing the data

 We use the [CelebAMask-HQ](https://github.com/switchablenorms/CelebAMask-HQ) dataset for training.
 Download the dataset by following the hyperlink.
 The dataset contains 30.000 images of celebrities.
 Please rescale all of these images so that they have a resolution of 256x256.
-Make sure that the filenames are 0.jpg, 1.jpg, 2.jpg etc. Then place the images in [datasets/haircolor/images](datasets/haircolor/images).
+Make sure that the filenames are 0.jpg, 1.jpg, 2.jpg etc. Then (after cloning this repo) place the images in [datasets/haircolor/images](datasets/haircolor/images).
 I have included three example images in that directory.

 ### Training